We Don’t Collect Cash Payment On Service Rendered – AEPB | Leadership Newspaper

 The Abuja Environmental Protection Board (AEPB) has advised the residents of the Federal Capital Territory (FCT) not to pay cash to its staff on official services rendered.

-Mr Muktar Ibrahim, the Head of Information of the board gave the advice in an interview with Newsmen on Thursday in Abuja.
+Mr Muktar Ibrahim, the Head of Information of the board gave the advice in an interview with the News Agency of Nigeria (NAN) on Thursday in Abuja.

 Ibrahim said that AEPB do not collect cash payment on any form of service rendered but only accept payment into the AEPB account.